-If at first you don’t succeed, try and try again.
+If, at first, you don’t succeed, try and try again.
 Persistence is the key when it comes to any new business venture.
 I learned this early on when I decided to become a freelance writer.
-My goal was to do it full-time at some point, but that certainly didn’t happen overnight.
+My goal was to do it full-time at some point, but that didn’t happen overnight.

 My journey began nearly 20 years ago.
 It started as a mission to pay off debt.
 My income wasn’t covering my overhead.
 Credit card balances were climbing, rent payments were late, and utilities were always on the verge of getting shut off.
 Something needed to change.